yssl/VIntSearch/README.md

 # VIntSearch

 VIntSearch is a vim plugin providing an integrated interface across various types of searches.
-It currently supports symbol search (by ctags), text search (by grep), and file search (by find).
+It currently supports symbol search, text search, and file search.
-Search results are given in the quickfix window and a user can conviniently move to previous or next search results via the integrated search stack.
+Search results are given in the quickfix window and a user can conviniently move forward / backward through the integrated search history.
 VIntSearch means Vim Integrated Search.

 ## Features

 - Quickfix-listed search results for all types of searches
-- Integrated search stack containing search history for all types of searches (similar to vim's tag stack, but more general one)
+- Integrated search stack containing all types of search history (similar to vim's tag stack, but more general one)
 - Unified search path for all search types
 - Stacking not only search keywords and their position, but also search results in the quickfix
-- Search keyword can be from a word under the cursor, visually selected text, or any string you type.
+- Search keyword can be a word under the cursor, visually selected text, or any string you type.

 ## Screenshots

-- Integrated search stack
+- Search stack
 ![stack](https://cloud.githubusercontent.com/assets/5915359/4852497/9085b67a-607c-11e4-8300-1928ecb5d850.png)

-- Search results by ctags
+- Symbol search
 ![byctags](https://cloud.githubusercontent.com/assets/5915359/4852495/903a342a-607c-11e4-8b01-a4dde78d9492.png)

-- Search results by grep
+- Text search
 ![bygrep](https://cloud.githubusercontent.com/assets/5915359/4852496/907e4ea8-607c-11e4-9c50-e25a8770aad8.png)

 ## Installation